Taiko2k/Tauon/docs/usage.md

 ### Playlist Scrolling

- - The playlist scroll bar is to the left of the playlist, hidden until you mouse over it
+ - The playlist scroll bar is to the left of the playlist, hidden until moused over
  - Click above or below the scroll bar to scroll quickly in that direction
  - Right click anywhere in the scroll field to jump immediately to that location